grafana/tempo/example/docker-compose/azure/readme.md

 azure_tempo_1                      /tempo -config.file=/etc/t ...
 Up       0.0.0.0:32768->14268/tcp, 0.0.0.0:3200->3200/tcp
 ```

-⚠️ If tempo failed to start, run `docker-compose up -d` again.
-There is a race condition between Azurite starting and Tempo needing it.

 2. If you're interested you can see the wal/blocks as they are being created.
 Check [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) and [Azurite docs](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite).

 3. The synthetic-load-generator is now printing out trace ids it's flushing into Tempo.
 To view its logs use -